Server Setup

 The following is required to run the server:

-Hardware/software encoding
+Hardware encoding

 To see if your GPU supports video encoding, see the following matrix for your vendor: